ZephyrusLiu/hw2-solution/README.md

 ## How to use

+First, please use "cd src" to get to the source code folder.

-First, you are able to run "javac ExpenseTrackerApp.java" and "java ExpenseTrackerApp" to launch the application.
-Then, you will see a panel with input fields and buttons.
+Then, in this folder, you are able to run "javac ExpenseTrackerApp.java" and "java ExpenseTrackerApp" to launch the application.

+After the application is successfully launched, you will see a panel with input fields and buttons.

 On the top, you can enter the amounts and categories of your transactions, click "Add Transaction" button to add your transaction to current central panel.
-If you find yourself enter something run and want to revoke the transaction, feel free to click "Undo" button to cancel your addition.
-You can also delete many transactions together in one time!
+If you find yourself enter something run and want to revoke the transaction, feel free to click "Undo" button to cancel your addition. **You can also delete many transactions together in one time!**

 If you want to know what transaction do you have between a certain amount, or what transaction do you have with a certain category, you can use "Filter by amount" button and "Filter by category" button.
 Transactions that fulfill the conditions will be highlighted in light green.